abhi1-2/OR-Tools-Blog/index.md

 <center><img src='https://drive.google.com/uc?export=view&id=1sa5BJXk57UMSDoCYztPIZfDDACLYwx1M' height='50%'></center>
 This happens to be a perfect use case of OR-tools Constraint Optimization Solver <b>CP-SAT</b>.

-The CP-SAT solver is technologically superior to the original CP solver and should be preferred in almost all situations.
+The CP-SAT solver is technologically superior to the <a href='https://developers.google.com/optimization/cp/original_cp_solver' target='_blank'>Original CP Solver</a> and should be preferred in almost all situations.
 The exceptions are small problems for which solutions can be found quickly using either solver.
 In those cases you may find that the original CP solver outperforms CP-SAT.

 Check out the <a href='https://developers.google.com/optimization/scheduling/employee_scheduling' target="_blank">Nurse Scheduling Problem</a> to get a rudimentary understanding of employee scheduling and CP-SAT.